normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

 You may ask you self about if it worth it at all?
 As always it depends...
 If you only create a few thousands instances of the class that use Atomic* it may not worth it at all.
 But there may be situations where you need to create millions of them and keep the alive for a long time.
 In those situations it can have a big impact.

 In the case of the [Netty Project](http://netty.io) we used `AtomicLong` and `AtomicReference` in our `Channel`, `DefaultChannelPipeline` and `DefaultChannelHandlerContext` classes.
 A new instance of `Channel` and `ChannelPipele` is created for each new Connection that is accepted or established and it is not unusal to have 10  (or more ) `DefaultChannelHandlerContext` objects per `DefaultChannelPipeline`.
 For Non-Blocking Servers it is not unusal to handle a very big amout of concurrent connections, which in our case was creating many instances of the mentioned classes.
 Those stayed alive for a long time as connections may be long-living.
-One of our users was testing 1M+ concurrent connections at this time and saw a big amount of heap space taken up because of the `AtomicLongi` and `AtomicReference` instances we were using.
+One of our users was testing 1M+ concurrent connections at this time and saw a big amount of heap space taken up because of the `AtomicLong` and `AtomicReference` instances we were using.
 By replacing those with AtomicField*Updater we was able to save about 500M of memory which in combination with other changes made a difference of 3 GB less memory usage.

 For more details on the specific issue please have a look at those two issues: [#920](https://github.com/netty/netty/issues/920) and [#995](https://github.com/netty/netty/issues/995)

 On thing to note is that there is no `AtomicBooleanFieldUpdater` which you could use to replace `AtomicBoolean`.
 This is not a problem, just use `AtomicIntegerFieldUpdater` with value 0 as false and 1 as true.
 Problem solved ;)

 ## Gimme some numbers
-So after all of this it would be nice to actual proof it.
+So after all of this it would be nice to actually proof it.
 So let us do some simple test here.
 We create a Class which will contain 10 AtomicLong  and 10 AtomicReference instances and instance the class itself 1M times.
 This kind of mimic the pattern we saw within [Netty](http://netty.io).

 Let us first have a look at the actual code: